 As far as I’m concerned, this song is to 21st-century Sesame Street what “I Don’t Want To Live on the Moon” is to 1980s Sesame Street.
 I would cheerfully hold it up against any of the classic Sesame songs of the past with confidence that it would hold its own.

-Also, kudos to whoever was performing Ernie’s right hand, especially during the lines “What makes popcorn pop, pop, pop? / What makes the rain fall drop by drop?”
+Also, kudos to whoever was performing Ernie’s right hand, especially during the lines “What makes popcorn pop, pop, pop? / Why does the rain fall drop by drop?”

 Guess That Animal Sound game (Sesame Street, circa 2003)